bastienmichaux/learn/c.md

 1. a successfully compiled C file creates an **object file** (`.obj`)
 1. object files are linked by the linker,
-1. if errors after the linking phase, an executable file is created
+1. if no errors after the linking phase, an executable file is created
-1. the executable can emit runtime errors
+1. the executable can still emit runtime errors

 ## First program